adisakshya/custom-url-shortener/README.md

 ### Operating Instructions

+#### Prerequisites

+- Make sure you have
+  - MongoDB Atlas cluster up and running with a user having database access.
+  - Docker or NodeJS installed

+#### Fork

 - Fork this repository
 	- "Forking" adds a copy of [adisakshya/custom-url-shortner](https://github.com/adisakshya/custom-url-shortner/) repository to your GitHub account as `https://github.com/YourGitHubUserName/custom-url-shortner`
 - Download or clone your forked repository